 The club currently competes on multiple digital platforms, allowing a hands-on environment to learn.
 The club also serves as a forum to connect members together to compete in cyber Capture-the-Flag (CTF) competitions.

-The Cyber Club meets the first Friday of every month at 1100 in the NPS Foundation Cottage on NPS.
+The Cyber Club meets Fridays at 1200 in the NPS Foundation Cottage on NPS.
 All experience levels are welcome and highly encouraged to attend!

 The NPS Foundation Cyber Club was previously a hybrid organization with the Military Cyber Professional Association.
 The MCPA is still active in Monterey and the Cyber Club works with the MCPA for local and regional events.